EyebrowHairs/eyebrowhairs.zettel.page/Link Dump.md

 ### 2020-06-26
 [Memex](https://getmemex.com/#) - it’s like Pocket, but apparently better.
 Still in the early stages though.
 Your bookmarks and history are indexed so that you can perform a full-text search.
-- I tried to import my Pocket articles and regular bookmarks.
-Apparently ~200 of my old bookmarks were dead!
-A lot of the links didn’t import if they were blocked by a log-in page, so I would recommend just importing the title/date/URLS instead of the whole article (in the import settings).
-- thoughts:
-    - consolidates all Pocket articles and bookmarks into one place
-    - you can tag, annotate and add notes to webpages
-    - quick search from search bar
-    - needs work on organizing links, can’t mass edit yet
-    - there’s some sort of backup system, but I haven’t tried it
-    - takes you right to the link.
-It’s not really focused on article *reading*, so there’s no reading time estimate
-    - just discovered a mobile app, but unfortunately you need to pay to sync those bookmarks to the desktop one, which is a bummer, since Pocket does that for free.
-    - will keep an eye on it in the meantime!
-- Pocket thoughts:
-    - Good things about Pocket - services to send articles to Kindle, the AcceleReader extension below, easy to set up, stores articles offline on phone, clean look - focused on visuals (shows thumbnails), Pocket recommendations email (interesting reads), can save PDFs, save-to-pocket extension on phone
-    - Not so good things - hard to search for articles, hard to edit many articles at once, displays a minimal view of the article, although they display a link to the original article (the view is nice sometimes, but also leaves a lot of things out), limited highlights (and only on the reading mode)

 ### 2020-06-25
 An add-on to Pocket (an article bookmarker) called [AcceleReader](https://chrome.google.com/webstore/detail/accelereader-power-up-you/ndaldjfflhocdageglcnflfanmdhgfbi) which shows you how many articles you have (I don’t know why that’s not a feature of Pocket itself), and presents you a random article to read.